-Here are some tangible actions you can take to help with employee mental health:
+There are many tangible actions you can take to help with employee mental health.

 - Be willing to talk about mental health, and make it possible for others in your organization to talk about it.
 At first, you might not have a lot of people willing to step forward, but it’s important that employees know that they can talk about their mental health issues without any repercussions at work.

 - Practice gratitude.
 Whether it’s writing down a list of things that make you grateful each day or week, or asking that employees share something they’re grateful for during monthly meetings, practicing gratitude helps shift negativity into positive thinking and improves mental wellness overall.

 - Practice self-care and encourage others to do the same.
 This can mean anything from taking a personal day to avoid burnout, or asking for help with difficult tasks.

 - Ask employees how they’re doing and feeling.
 Really listen to their answers.
 Listen for the overarching themes of their concerns, such as burnout or loneliness.

 The mantra for 2020 could be ‘get comfortable being uncomfortable”, as it’s been a year where being uncomfortable has been the norm.